airbytehq/airbyte/docs/integrations/sources/stripe.md

 :::warning
-Stripe API Restriction: Access to events endpoint is [guaranteed only for the last 30 days](https://stripe.com/docs/api/events).
-Using the full-refresh-overwrite sync from Airbyte will delete data older than 30 days from your target destination.
+Stripe API Restriction: Access to the events endpoint is [guaranteed only for the last 30 days](https://stripe.com/docs/api/events).
+Using the full-refresh-overwrite sync from Airbyte will delete the events data older than 30 days from your target destination.
 :::

 # Stripe